-Other key groups include the Section Leaders, Friends of Carlton and the Ladies Support Group.
+Other key groups include the Section Leaders, Library Team, Friends of Carlton and the Carlton Support Group.

 The Executive Committee

-The figurehead of the choir!!! – Responsible for choir discipline! – Choir Development Strategies – Lead the Executive Committee.
-Nigel sings as a Second Tenor in the choir.
+The leader of the choir organisation. – Responsible for choir discipline! – Choir Development Strategies – Lead the Executive Committee.
+Robert sings as a Bass in the choir.